 Before construction workers begin working on the foundation of a building, an architect has drawn elaborate plans that describe every little detail of the building.
 The same is true of building a ship, planting fields of grain or laying out the route for a highway.
 First the plan then the product.
-It is inconceivable that God would have no plan for man - the crowning achievement of His creation.
+It is inconceivable that God would have no plan for us - the crowning achievement of His creation.

-Even a superficial reading of the Bible reveals that all of the men and women of the Bible were guided by God’s plan for their lives.
+Even a superficial reading of the Bible reveals that all the men and women of the Bible were guided by God’s plan for their lives.
 He had a plan for each of them, and He has a plan for each of us, as well.

 David prayed, “Teach me to do Your will, for You are my God; may Your good Spirit lead me on level ground.”
 He believed that God had a plan for his life.
-Yet, he also knew that his willingness to follow it was much like the relationship between a teacher and student.
+He also knew that his willingness to follow it was much like the relationship between a teacher and student.
 He had to be “taught” to follow that plan.
 Quite often students have to go through a “time of testing” before they get the answers correct.
 But in the end, a “passing grade” is worth it all.

 Prayer: Lord, You have designed a plan for each of us.
 Enable us to follow it willingly each day of our lives!
 In Jesus’ Name, Amen.